 There are SO many ways in which you can recreate on or otherwise enjoy the Eastern Trail.
 If you are new to the trail, or just haven’t been able to figure out how to get out, this article is for you.
 Here are some suggestions:

 1. Join a group trail activity.
 Check our Events page for activities near you, or that interest you.
 Here’s some ongoing options:

 - Lunch and Loop Rides.
-To acquaint participants with the beauty of the Eastern Trail and increase two wheeled camaraderie, the Eastern Trail Alliance will sponsor from three to five bike rides.
+These rides are held to acquaint participants with the beauty of the Eastern Trail and to increase two wheeled camaraderie.
 More information here.

 - Eastern Trail Moonlight Walks are scheduled throughout the year, every month -— walking in the summer, snowshoeing and skiing as possible in the winter.
 Check our Events page for upcoming scheduled walks.

 2. Get to know the trail better.

 - View our Trail Guide, or print some or all of it.
-Better yet, pick one up at one of these locations.
+Better yet, pick one up online here, or at one of these locations.